frovedis/frovedis/doc/tutorial/tutorial.md

 Here, the function "two_times" takes `vector<int>` and returns `vector<int>` whose items are doubled.
-On SX, this version of "two_times" would be better than dvector version with function pointer, because the loop can be vectorized.
+On VE, this version of "two_times" would be better than dvector version with function pointer, because the loop can be vectorized.

 The type node_local also have a member function gather.
 The gathered